disclaimer

 • Case division

-• The name of the person involved in the record, unless said person is a juvenile.
+• The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, the availability, accuracy, and validity of records may not be guaranteed.

 How Do I Remove Public Court Records in Virginia?

-Interested parties may remove public court records through expungement or sealing.
-In Virginia, expungement is the same as sealing.
+Interested parties may request the removal of public court records through expungement or sealing.
+In Virginia, expungement is equivalent to sealing.
 Expunged records are restricted from general access and may only be obtained through a court order.
+There are very few provisions for expungement in the state of Virginia.
+A party may apply for expungement if:

 • The defendant was wrongfully charged.